huuson94/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

 layout: post
 category: technical
 ---
 This week introduces **high-level overview of building a Machine Learning (ML) solution** for a problem, summarized by the following diagram and demo'ed with [`scikit-learn`](http://scikit-learn.org/stable/index.html).
 {% maincolumn 'assets/img/week1-2.png' '' %}

 **N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](https://hoamle.github.io/articles/17/machine-learning-appendix/#glossary) for a summary of the math notations.
-Because ML is an interdisplinary field, there are many ML terminologies that are equivalent.
-The MLglossary also lists common terms and their synonyms or strongly related concepts." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.
+The MLglossary also lists common terms in ML with their synonyms or strongly related concepts.
+Because ML is an interdisplinary field, there are many different terminologies, which come from the relevant fields of research, that are actually *equivalent*." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.

 Don't be afraid of Math, embrace it.
 Math is (1) an **efficient, universal and unanimously understood** language.
 Once we rephrase a problem in mathematical toungue, we may see hidden  connections between numerous of *supposedly* unrelated problems in different fields [[DAslides:pp22-38]](https://1drv.ms/b/s!ApOZHae4ogqZ3AJg76xtDPEzSlH-).
 Further more, Math is (2) **non-ambiguous** so that we can approach a solution of a problem with transparent and concrete reasoning.
 Nevertheless, always explain the math we use (or encounter) in our usual natural language if possible, so that we can imprint the **underlying intuition** and not getting lost in the technical details that follow.

+> *Author's comment*: Machines are born "dumb".
+The more *we* - as human being - want more intelligent machines that can support us without much of the human's guidance, the more we need to mentor them by, at least, speaking explicitly in a language that machines can understand.
+Math is a much more machine-understandable language than our every-day natural languages.
+Lesson: there is no escaping from math if we want to advance in ML.

 ## Case-study

-**Identify a flower type based on its attributes**, *such as petal length, sepal width, ...*
+**Identify a flower type based on its attributes** which include petal and sepal size.
 <small>Ref: [http://scikit-learn.org/stable/tutorial/basic/tutorial.html](http://scikit-learn.org/stable/tutorial/basic/tutorial.html)</small>

 <img src="{{ site.github.url }}/assets/img/Petal-sepal.jpg" width="510">